The American Legion

 To consecrate and sanctify our comradeship by our devotion to mutual helpfulness.

-If you have served federal active duty in the United States Armed Forces during any of the war eras listed below, and have been honorably discharged or are still serving — you are eligible for membership in The American Legion!
+If you have served federal active duty in the United States Armed Forces at any time since WWII, and have been honorably discharged or are still serving — you are eligible for membership in The American Legion!

 U.S. Merchant Marine eligible only from December 7, 1941 to December 31, 1946 (WWII).